 - What could cause my business to close?

-- What elements could make or break the success of my business?
+- How do I identify those elements that could make or break the success of my business?

 You’ll need to step back and try to be objective.
-This isn’t a referendum on whether or not your business can thrive, but simply making note of possible factors that could sway things in one direction or another.
+This isn’t a referendum on whether or not your business can thrive.
+It is simply making note of possible factors that could sway things in one direction or another.

 Doing so may seem counter-intuitive (why share all the possible pitfalls?), but what you’re doing here is showing you’re aware of the possible risks, and what you’ll do to address them.